ryanseys/node-jawbone-up/README.md

 ## Usage

 An `access_token` attribute is required in the options object!
-See below for an example of how this could be done.

-This library does not assist in getting an access_token through OAuth, but once you get the token, it will apparently last for a **year**.
+See below for an example of how this could be done.This library does not assist in getting an `access_token` through OAuth, but once you get the token, it will apparently last for a **year**.

 ```javascript
 var options = {